 Welcome to ‘plantar fasciitis another type of foot pain

 When Ken from New York wrote, ‘any articles on plantar fasciitis or plantar fibroma?‘ I knew I needed to respond.
 Plantar fasciitis and the foot arch share common grounds but we also know they relate to heel pain as well.
 Anyway, I replied through Facebook (@david.tollafield).
 The time had come to turn my attention to yet another common foot pain problem.
 In fact, if you check out my foot pain diagram, plantar fasciitis is present at location although as you can see there are many other regions of the foot and ankle affected by pain problems.
-Figure shows Location 15, shows the common site of plantar fasciitis and the foot arch.
+The figure shows Location 15, which shows the common site of plantar fasciitis and the foot arch.

 I can recall a patient coming into my clinic one day and saying my doctor says it’s ‘my planters!’
 What she was referring to was plantar fasciitis.
 The two ii’s make it difficult to pronounce.
 Others would call it heel pain and some attempting the tongue-tied phrase made a stab at fash-sheetous.
-The second condition, plantar fibroma is not one so well known.
+The second condition, plantar fibroma is not so well known.
 Dupuytren’s in the hand and Lederhosen in the foot.
-The bubbly tough cystic appearance which may be uncomfortable or pain-free.
+The bubbly tough cystic appearance may be uncomfortable or pain-free.
 Technically these are two different conditions with different methods of managing the problem.
 I checked the database and of 22,000 conditions we have (Royal College of Podiatry) 0.64% relate to plantar fasciitis (PF) and 0.13% have fibromatosis (1/1/16-current).
 The data comes mainly from podiatric surgical sources and does not account for general podiatry.
 Although I saw numbers of PF in my clinic, I would estimate these came to around 5-7% so I saw more than some, maybe fewer than others.

 These were often at an advanced stage.
-Early remedy and diagnosis are important and successful avoiding both injection therapy and less likely surgery.
+Early remedy and diagnosis are important and successful in avoiding both injection therapy and less likely surgery.

 More information on Plantar Fasciitis and the foot arch